History of Esperanto: Declaration of Boulogne to present (1905–present)

 The creation of a Jew-free National German Esperanto League was not enough to placate the Nazis.

 The teaching of Esperanto was not allowed in German prisoner-of-war camps during World War II.
 Esperantists sometimes were able to get around the ban by convincing guards that they were teaching Italian, the language of Germany's closest ally.

 In the early years of the Soviet Union, Esperanto was given a measure of government support, and an officially recognized Soviet Esperanto Association came into being.
 However, in 1937, Stalin reversed this policy and the use of Esperanto was effectively banned until 1956.

 While Esperanto itself was not enough cause for execution, its use was extended among Jews or trade unionists and encouraged contacts with foreigners.

 Fascist Italy, on the other hand, made some efforts of promoting tourism in Italy through Esperanto leaflets and appreciated the similarities of Italian and Esperanto.

-Portugal's right-wing governments cracked down on the language from 1936 until the Carnation Revolution of 1974.
+Portugal's right-wing governments cracked down on the language from 1936 until they were deposed in the Carnation Revolution of 1974.
 After the Spanish Civil War, Francoist Spain cracked down on the Anarchists and Catalan nationalists among whom the speaking of Esperanto had been quite widespread; but in the 1950s, the Esperanto movement was tolerated again, with Francisco Franco accepting the honorary patronage of the Madrid World Esperanto Congress.

 The Cold War, especially in the 1950s and 1960s, put a damper on the Esperanto movement as well, as there were fears on both sides that Esperanto could be used for enemy propaganda.
 However, the language experienced something of a renaissance in the 1970s and spread to new parts of the world, such as its veritable explosion in popularity in Iran in 1975.
 By 1991 there were enough African Esperantists to warrant a pan-African congress.
 The language continues to spread, although it is not officially recognised by any country, and is part of the state educational curriculum of only a few.

+In 2022 an Esperanto club was founded on the Amundsen–Scott South Pole Station making Antarctica the last continent with organized Esperantists.